phastmike/tmv7displaymod/README.md

 ![3D PCB](exports/tmv7_displaymod_front.png)

-This repository contains the PCB design for a solution, to the "failing LCD display problem", by [OE9MKV](https://www.kinzi.net/node/16).
+This repository contains a PCB design for a solution, to the "failing LCD display problem", by [OE9MKV](https://www.kinzi.net/node/16).
 The implementation is based on reverse engineering some parts of the proprietary serial protocol from Kenwood.

 The project uses KiCad 7 and the exported outputs are on the exports folder.